AMDatIMDEA/tda-segmentor/README.md

     tda-segmentor -asg 0.01 random-structure.cube

 Like the -ss module, this accepts an optional persistence threshold, and if not provided choses an automatic 1% of the maximum persistence.
-This commands saves the segmentation data s *.vtk* files, i.e., *random-structure_Segmentation.vtk* and *random-structure_CriticalPoints.vtk* and also another visualization *.vtk* file, *random-structure_viz_graph.vtk* for the visualization of the graph as shown below.
+This commands saves the segmentation data as *.vtk* files, i.e., *random-structure_Segmentation.vtk* and *random-structure_CriticalPoints.vtk* and also another visualization *.vtk* file, *random-structure_viz_graph.vtk* for the visualization of the graph as shown below.

 ![](https://github.com/AMDatIMDEA/tda-segmentor/blob/main/images/random-structure-asg.png?raw=true)